radon1284/html-css-Javascript/html.md

 The HTML <svg> element is a container for SVG graphics.

 SVG has several methods for drawing paths, boxes, circles, text, and graphic images.

+### What is SVG?

+* SVG stands for Scalable Vector Graphics
+* SVG is used to define graphics for the Web
+* SVG is a W3C recommendation